Welcome to today's edition of the Rush 24-7 podcast.

 And they determined the rules of the trial.

-fairly serious ac accusations all these ones who had marked down as uh Jane Doe number three in the in the uh in the Star Report and all these Democrat big shots like Jay Rockefeller the Fourth, John D. Rockefeller the Fourth, who's just retired now from West Virginia, said there was no way you were going to be seeing, you know, Jay Rockefeller the Fourth meeting Jane Doe number three on the floor of the United States Senate.
+And all these Democrat big shots like Jay Rockefeller IV, John D. Rockefeller IV, who's just retired now from West Virginia, said there was no way you were going to be seeing, you know, Jay Rockefeller IV meeting Jane Doe number three on the floor of the United States Senate.

 It wasn't going to happen.

-They interrog they agreed to call her, but uh she couldn't come in to the floor of the Senate and testify.
+They agreed to call her, but she couldn't come into the floor of the Senate and testify.

-And uh so so nobody saw except for me, uh, who happened to be staying in the same hotel as her.
+And so nobody saw, except for me, who happened to be staying in the same hotel as her.

-In fact, I think one time uh uh I pressed the elevator button and it slid open and she was there in it, and I said, Going down.
+In fact, I think one time I pressed the elevator button and it slid open and she was there in it.

-And uh you can take the view, Clara, that it would be an honorable thing to impeach him uh and then sit back and get clobbered electorally, as would probably happen to the Republicans if if they did do that.
+And you can take the view, Clara, that it would be an honorable thing to impeach him and then sit back and get clobbered electorally, as would probably happen to the Republicans if they did do that.

-The the question the what worries me is that they won't even you know, you're trying you're trying to drag them to impeach the president.
+The question, what worries me is that they won't even, you know, you're trying to drag them to impeach the president.

 And just to be clear here, I regard this as an absolutely lawless thing he did.

-And I I do that because I'm in the system.
+And I do that because I'm in the system.

 Because I'm in the system.

-He's he said, Brother would listen to the terms of this thing, he said.
+He said, By the way, listen to the terms of this thing, he said, five years.

 That's quicker than legal immigration.